mk-fg/dspam-milter/README.md

 Usage
 --------------------

-See `dspam-milter.py -h` output for the list of CLI options:
+Start the milter (--debug flag makes it more noisy):

-	usage: dspam-milter.py [-h] [-t seconds] [--debug] [socket]
+	./dspam-milter.py --debug local:/tmp/dspam_milter.sock

-	Ad-hoc dspam milter that does --deliver=summary and only adds result as header, never rejecting or dropping messages.
+Add milter to postix configuration (main.cf):

-	positional arguments:
+	smtpd_milters = unix:/tmp/dspam_milter.sock
-	  socket                libmilter-format socket spec to listen on (default: local:/tmp/dspam_milter.sock).
-Examples:
+	non_smtpd_milters = unix:/tmp/dspam_milter.sock

-	                        local:/tmp/dspam_milter.sock, inet:1234@localhost,
+Start dspam daemon and send reload signal to postfix daemon:

-	                        inet6:1234@localhost
+	systemctl start dspam

-	optional arguments:
+	systemctl reload postfix

-	  -h, --help            show this help message and exit -t seconds, --timeout seconds
+Done!

-	                        Number of seconds the MTA should wait for a response before considering this milter dead (default: 600).
+Naturally, make sure milter socket, its umask and permissions are set correctly and postfix (or other MTA) can access it, but nothing else can.

-	  --debug               Verbose operation mode.
+See `dspam-milter.py -h` output for the list of additional CLI options.

-Expected to be run from modern init like systemd, upstart, runit or whatever other process manager.
+Expected to be started from modern init like systemd, upstart, runit or whatever other process manager.